5 Cut & Carry Goat Fodder plants that Chickens, Pigs, Cattle and People can also eat

 - it multiplies itself rapidly to make more goat and pig food,

 - it seems to improve the soil, leaving it more open and crumbly (we have heavy clay soil),

 - and a thick hedge of it acts like a sponge, holding water in its leaves and stems.

 Harvesting arrowroot tubers gets easier the thicker the clump is – gradually, tubers are pushed up so they’re easier to pluck out.

-Or, you can push a shovel down between the stems to cut off a clump of tubers and stems, pull it out, and sort – medium sized tubers for the kitchen, big old tubers for the pigs, stems for the pigs, goats, or cattle, and small sprouting tubers as planting material to spread your arrowroot plantation.
+Or, you can push a shovel down between the stems to cut off a clump of tubers and stems, pull it out, and sort – small young tubers for the kitchen, bigger ones for the pigs along with the stems, stems and leaves for the goats or cattle, and sprouting tubers as planting material to spread your arrowroot plantation.